madsstoumann/elements/book/Link.md

 ---
 ## JavaScript: `HTMLAnchorElement`
 The DOM-interface for the `<a>`-element is `HTMLAnchorElement`.
-It contains — in addition to the properties already mentioned and the regular `HTMLElement` properties — the properties from the `HTMLHyperlinkElementUtils`.
+It inherits the properties from `HTMLElement` and `HTMLHyperlinkElementUtils`.

-These are identical to those of `window.location`:
+The latter are identical to those of `window.location`, establishing the connection between `<a>` and URI:

 - hash
 - host